C++98 OOP: Inheritance and Polymorphism

 // Derived destroyed

-// Base destroyedIn the derived class constructor, you need to specify which base class constructor to call via the initializer list.
-If you don't specify, the compiler will call the base class's default constructor.
-If the base class lacks a default constructor—for example, if it only defines a parameterized constructor—you must explicitly call it in the derived class's initializer list:
+// Base destroyedIn a derived class's constructor, we must specify which base class constructor to call via the member initializer list.
+If we do not specify one, the compiler will call the base class's default constructor.
+If the base class lacks a default constructor—for example, if it only defines a constructor that takes parameters—then we must explicitly call it in the derived class's initializer list:

 class TemperatureSensor : public SensorBase {